emmett-framework/emmett/docs/upgrading.md

 With weppy 1.1 we introduced some new features:

 - the forms now have a default widget for *decimal* fields
-- auth module now support [custom paths](./auth#change-routes-paths) for its routes
+- auth module now supports [custom paths](./auth#change-routes-paths) for its routes
-- the `Field` class now have methods to create fields with specific types: you can use the new syntax instead of using the old string argument
+- the `Field` class now has methods to create fields with specific types: you can use the new syntax instead of using the old string argument

 Version 1.0